learn-co-curriculum/phase-3-ruby-oo-basics-instance-methods-lab/README.md

 [using `require_relative`]: https://apidock.com/ruby/Kernel/require_relative

-While it isn't enforced here, we do encourage you to separate classes into individual, accurately named files.
-Classes _encapsulate_ specific actions and information.
+While it isn't enforced, we do encourage you to separate classes into individual, accurately named files.

-For example, one class encapsulates information and actions about a _dog_.
-Another class encapsulates information about a _person_.
 In a larger application, you might not always need to load the `Dog` class when loading the `Person` class.
 As classes get larger, it also becomes easier to manage your code if you know each file contains _one_ class.
+Keeping to these conventions makes it easier in the future to go back and read code you've previously written.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/instance-methods-lab-ruby' title='Instance Methods Lab Ruby'>Instance Methods Lab Ruby</a> on Learn.co and start learning to code for free.</p>